 - *Letter from Medical Staff Office of any facility where staff privileges have been held

-ERAS accepts up to seven letters, including two recommendation letters and those from each previous training program.
-Applications received by August 20, 2013 will be considered for the 2014 academic year.
-Following a review of your application, we will contact you sometime after August 30, 2013 if an invitation to interview is to be extended by the Fellowship Program Director.
+Applications received by August 21, 2015 will be considered for the 2016 academic year.
+Following a review of your application, we will contact you sometime after August 30, 2015 if an invitation to interview is to be extended by the Fellowship Program Director.
 If you have any questions regarding your application, please contact Cris Witters, Cardiology Fellowship Coordinator, by phone at (909) 558-7674 or by email at email@example.com.

 Cardiology Fellowship Program